Nutritional Therapy

 Level:

 Level 6 in the UK system (= Level 7/8 Ireland).
 Same level as BSc Hons, but note that the NT award is not a degree.
-(See: BSc Hons in Nutritional Science
+The course is Ofqual-regulated and awarded by CFI awarding.

 You may have found a Nutritional Therapy course that looks interesting – but it really makes sense to check what you will actually get at the end of all your hard work!
 In this blog post we outline some of the important factors you should consider when choosing the right course for you.